 - Enhanced conformation search If this box is checked, NovaFold will perform DNASTAR's experimental method for enhancing the structural diversity of the normal template set.
 For templates selected by protein threading, a proprietary process samples alternate structural conformations and replaces a subset of the templates with lower energy conformations.
 This box is unchecked, by default. - Predict ligand binding sites and protein function If this box is checked, NovaFold will perform structure/function relationship calculations in addition to the folding prediction.
 These calculations are designed to elucidate a possible structural mechanism for a putative biological function.
-Uncheck the box if you do not need this additional prediction information and/or to obtain a faster folding prediction.

-- Number of models Select the maximum number of models to create [1, 5].
+Uncheck the box if you do not need this additional prediction information and/or to obtain a faster folding prediction. - Number of models Select the maximum number of models to create [1, 5].
 The default is 5. - Number of threading templates Select the maximum number of templates to use for simulations [1, 50].
 The default is 20. - Simulation effort Specify whether to run Quick (5 hour) or Extended (50 hour) simulations.
-The default is Extended. - Add PDB template by name To nominate a PDB entry to use as a template in the modeling prediction, along with other templates selected by NovaFold.
+The default is Extended. - The fourth drop-down menu on this screen lets you choose from the following options: - Add PDB template by name To nominate a PDB entry to use as a template in the modeling prediction, along with other templates selected by NovaFold.
 This option requires you to type in a four digit alphanumeric PDB code, followed by a colon and the chain name.
-For example: 4HHB: - Add PDB file to template library Select this radio button to nominate a local 3D structure to use as a template in the modeling prediction, along with other templates selected by NovaFold.
-Then press Browse and select a text file representing a single protein chain in standard PDB format. - Add file with your sequence aligned to PDB template Select this radio button to provide a text file containing a user-defined template structure and the alignment between that template and the query sequence.
+For example: 4HHB: - Add file with your sequence aligned to PDB template Select this radio button to provide a text file containing a user-defined template structure and the alignment between that template and the query sequence.
 Then press Browse and select a text file containing either the pairwise FASTA-formatted sequence alignment between query and template, or the standard PDB format 3D structural coordinates of a single protein chain.
+See an example file further down this topic. - Add PDB file to template library Select this radio button to nominate a local 3D structure to use as a template in the modeling prediction, along with other templates selected by NovaFold.
+Then press Browse and select a text file representing a single protein chain in standard PDB format.